Street Parties and community events

 - If you need to close a road or roads to hold your street party then you will need to apply for a Temporary Road Closure Order.
 Learn how to apply for a temporary road closure order.
 It will be up to you to manage road closures.
 This includes putting up signage and diversions.

 - Make sure there are enough people to help organise and clean up after the event.
 You will be responsible for keeping the local area clean and tidy.
-Let people know what time the party will finish and have an area set aside for bin bags and recycling
+Let people know what time the party will finish and have an area set aside for bin bags and recycling.

-You do not need to provide risk assessments by law for a private street party, but we need to be satisfied that you are addressing any significant risk resulting from your event.
+You do not need to provide risk assessments by law for a private street party, but we still need to be satisfied that you are addressing any significant risk resulting from your event.
 You should think about how you can reduce the risk of things going wrong and have a back up plan.

 Below is a list of some of the things you should think about: